Jeremiah Program celebrates 25 years of helping single mothers achieve education goals

 Carisha Thomas and her 4-year-old son Cayden are a dynamic duo.

-"He is the most loving child, he is so caring and compassionate," she said.
+"He is the most loving child, he is so caring and compassionate," Thomas said.

-She's pretty compassionate herself, a single mother who grew up on the island of Grenada and moved to Minnesota in hopes of going to school.
+She's pretty compassionate herself.
+Thomas is a single mother who grew up on the island of Grenada and moved to Minnesota in hopes of going to school.

-"I was like, as hard as it's going to be, if I don't do it now it's not going to happen.
-I knew, if I wanted a really good life for my son, I had to do it," she said.
+"I was like you know what, as hard as it's gonna be, if I don't do it now it's not gonna happen.
+I knew if I wanted a really good life for my son, I had to make that move," she said.

-So a friend told her about the Jeremiah Program and it was a fit.

-"I think the Jeremiah Program is filling a lot of gaps that exist in Minneapolis communities.
-The Jeremiah Program helps you focus on your goals, accomplish those goals, get through any problems that may arise, and really stay on track," she said.
+"I think the Jeremiah Program is filling a lot of gaps that exist in Minneapolis communities," she said.
+"And the Jeremiah Program really helps you to focus on your goals, help you accomplish those goals, and help you get to really stay on track," she said.

-"It is the two-generation approach through education -- so college education for the mom, and early childhood education for kids to get to kindergarten and beyond," she said.
+"It is the two-generation approach through education -- so college education for the moms, and early childhood education to prepare children for kindergarten and beyond," Janssen said.

 Thomas says it's been the right fit.